Alexander Kekulé: Life

 Kekulé is the son of the author Dagmar Kekulé.
 He attended the Waldorf School and the Rupprecht-Gymnasium in Munich, where he received his Abitur in 1979.
-He studied philosophy, biochemistry and human medicine at the Freie Universität Berlin and at the Ludwig-Maximilians-Universität München until 1987.
-1988 he worked as an associate for the management consultancy McKinsey & Company in New York City (USA).
+He studied philosophy, biochemistry and human medicine at the Free University of Berlin and at LMU Munich until 1987.
+In 1988, he worked as an associate for the management consultancy McKinsey & Company in New York City (USA).
 From 1988 to 1993 he conducted research with Peter Hans Hofschneider at the Max Planck Institute for Biochemistry in Martinsried (Bavaria).
-He received 1990 his PhD in biochemistry from the Free University of Berlin and in 1992 in medicine at the Ludwig Maximilians University in Munich.
+He received 1990 his PhD in biochemistry from the Free University of Berlin and in 1992 in medicine at LMU Munich.

-In 1993 he got his habilitation degree in Medical Microbiology / Virology at the Technical University of Munich.
+In 1993, he obtained his habilitation degree in Medical Microbiology / Virology at the Technical University of Munich.
 From 1993 to 1994 he spent one year as an assistant in internal medicine in the hospital of Barmherzigen Brüder in Munich.
-From 1994 to 1996 he worked at the Max von Pettenkofer-Institut at the Ludwig Maximilians University in Munich.
+From 1994 to 1996 he worked at the Max von Pettenkofer-Institut at LMU Munich.

 Kekulé is Specialist in microbiology, virology and infection epidemiology and specialist in Laboratory medicine.
 From 1997 to 1998 he was deputy head of the Institute for Virology at Eberhard-Karls-Universität Tübingen.
-In 1999 he accepted a professorship in medical microbiology and virology at the Martin Luther University of Halle-Wittenberg.
+In 1999, he accepted a professorship in medical microbiology and virology at the Martin Luther University of Halle-Wittenberg.

 He was suspended because of falling short of this teaching load by Martin Luther University of Halle-Wittenberg shortly before Christmas in 2021.

-Kekulé is married, has five children and lives in Munich.
+Kekulé is married, has five children, and lives in Munich.

-In 1968 Kekulé had the leading role in the film "Bübchen" by Roland Klick as a child actor under the actor name "Sascha Urchs".
+In 1968, Kekulé had the leading role in the film "Bübchen" by Roland Klick as a child actor under the actor name "Sascha Urchs".